Best investment tips for beginners

 3. Short-term vs longer-term investment goals

-Short-term goals may include setting up an emergency fund, saving for a dream holiday, or putting aside a down payment for a new car.
-Fixed income investments are worth considering for these types of goals as they offer relatively lower risk than equity investments (which require a longer time horizon because of the risk involved).
+Short-term goals may include setting up an emergency fund, saving for a dream holiday, or putting aside a deposit for a new car.
+Fixed income investments are worth considering for these types of goals as they offer relatively lower risk than equity investments (which require a longer period because of the risk involved).
 Fixed income investments include unit trust funds, which are flexible and immediately accessible.
 They also provide higher interests rates than those traditionally available through bank deposits.

 It’s worth comparing different rates and overall expected returns before you make a decision.

-How long you want to invest will help you to choose which investment vehicles are right for you.
+How long you want to invest will help you to choose which investment options are right for you.
 Longer-term investment usually means riskier assets, such as property and equities.